 Is 5% sufficient for funding non-grant activity for faculty members in their department?

 While 5% may be the right funding level for some faculty, others may work significantly more, or less, on non-grant activities.
 While removing everyone from grant funding for some portion of their time may reduce risk, every individual's portfolio of activities should be reviewed to determine the appropriate mix of grant and non-grant funding.
 The final determining factor is each individual's actual effort.
-The 5% could be used by departments for budgeting purposes, i.e. allocating 5% of the budget for faculty salaries to support non-grant activity, but the actual salary charged to these funds would need to reflect the actual effort of the faculty.
+While a department may elect to use a percentage of total faculty salaries for budgeting purposes, to support non-grant activity, the actual salary charged to these funds must reflect the actual effort of the faculty.

 Scenario: A faculty member's salary increases over 3-4% (allowed by NIH) between the time the proposal was submitted and when it was awarded.